Basic Gardening Tools Every Newbie Should Have

 You can find the tools for beginners sold in sets with a pruner.

-Long-Handled Shovels and Spades for Digging Holes
+Long-handled shovels and Spades for digging Holes

 long hand shovel